trias-lab/copay/README.md

 [![CircleCI](https://img.shields.io/circleci/project/github/trias-lab/wallet/master.svg)](https://circleci.com/gh/trias-lab/wallet/)

-Trias Wallet is a secure bitcoin wallet, based on [Copay of Bitpay](https://github.com/bitpay/copay).
+Trias Wallet is a secure bitcoin, ethereum and TRY wallet, based on [Copay of Bitpay](https://github.com/bitpay/copay).

 In addition to retaining some of its original excellent features, we redesigned it to meet the needs of our users, aiming to develop a simple, easy-to-use and secure wallet.